-What your small retail business can do to stand out from the crowd
+What your small retail business can do to stand out at Christmas

-Independent retailers are booming in the UK, whilst large chains are in decline on the high street – how can you make your small high-street outlet or online shop stand out from the crowd?
+Independent retailers are booming in the UK, whilst large chains are in decline on the high street – how can your small high-street outlet or online shop maximise on demand this festive season?

 The UK’s small independent retailers are enjoying a resurgence as bigger rivals are forced to shut up shop.